stickerboy/waypoint-light/README.md

 ## Installation
 Waypoint light was designed to be used with the [Stylus browser extension](https://add0n.com/stylus.html)
-You can see the and install the style over on usertyles.world: [https://userstyles.world/style/2030/waypoint-light](https://userstyles.world/style/2030/waypoint-light)
+You can see and install the style over on usertyles.world: [https://userstyles.world/style/2030/waypoint-light](https://userstyles.world/style/2030/waypoint-light)

-Alternatively, assuming Styus is installed, you can click the link below:
+Alternatively, assuming Stylus is installed, you can click the link below:
 [https://github.com/stickerboy/waypoint-light/raw/main/waypoint.light.user.css](https://github.com/stickerboy/waypoint-light/raw/main/waypoint.light.user.css)

 ## Changelog
 Please see the [CHANGELOG.md](CHANGELOG.md) file for an in-depth list of the latest changes.

 ## Bugs, Issues and Support
-From time to time issus and bugs may appear, either due to forum updates or items I missed
+From time to time issues and bugs may appear, either due to forum updates or items I missed
 Please submit a new ticket here: [https://github.com/stickerboy/waypoint-light/issues/new](https://github.com/stickerboy/waypoint-light/issues/new)

 #### Forums Home page